1. Top Tips

 - You should also include conditional clauses relating to planning and other matters as necessary.

-- The vendor is obliged to make a number of statutory disclosures, which you should verify in front of the notaire, e.g. major defects, tenancies, easements.
+- The vendor is obliged to make a number of statutory disclosures, which you should verify in front of the notaire and ensure an appropriate clause in included in the contract e.g. major defects, tenancies, easements, local developments.

 - Obtain clarity on the boundaries of the property, including ownership of boundary walls/fences and maintenance liabilities.